ajcutuli/ajcutuli.github.io/_pages/about.md

 **Hello there!**
 ---

-I'm currently a M.S. student of Financial Engineering at **Columbia University**.
+I'm currently a M.S. student of Financial Engineering at Columbia University.
 I received a B.S. in Mathematics and Economics with a Specialization in Computing from UCLA in 2022.